VivekDhanwada/VivekDhanwada.github.io/_projects/01-nem-emissions-bidding.md

 A Python-based analysis of Australian National Electricity Market (NEM) emissions intensity and generator bidding behaviour across all NEM regions.
 The project used 5-minute interval dispatch and emissions data from 2019 and 2025 to examine how carbon intensity and fossil fuel generator behaviour changed over time.

-This was completed as part of a Macquarie University capstone project and awarded a Distinction.
+This analysis was completed as part of a Macquarie University capstone project that received a Distinction.

 ## Analytical Questions